nomadflamingo/weather-api/README.md

 You can use the "Try it out" buttons to call live endpoints.
 Email delivery works with Gmail when running on Render.

 >[!NOTE]
 >Swagger's "Try it out" works best over HTTPS.
 Make sure to select the `https` schema in the Swagger UI.
+Rate limiting is enabled in production, restricting requests to **5 per minute per IP address** to prevent abuse.

->[!NOTE]
+>[!WARNING]
->Rate limiting is enabled in production, restricting requests to **5 per minute per IP address** to prevent abuse.
+>Due to the restrictions of Render's free plan, the app will regularly spin down with inactivity.
+Therefore, automatic emails may not be delivered at all times.

 ## Running the Project Locally
 You can run the app in two ways: